TAKE 5 TO PREPARE

 - Choose an “out-of-state” contact person.
 Instruct family members to call this person to relay information on their welfare if they’re separated from their family and local phone lines are not working.

-Purchase and store bottled water – one gallon per person/per day for at least three days.
+- Purchase and store bottled water – one gallon per person/per day for at least three days.
 If you have pets, remember that they need water, too.
-Watch our water tips public service anouncement.
+Watch our water tips public service announcement.

 - Buy extra canned goods and a manual can opener on your next visit to the store.